2024

 So, spend some time narrowing down your audience.
 What specific person are you writing for?
 This will help you structure things properly and write the most effective piece possible.

-Learning how to successfully identify your reader will allow for a better experience in all your future writing jobs as well.
+Learning how to identify your reader will allow for a better experience in all your future writing jobs.

 Who knows.
 Maybe they are, but you can’t count on it.